jnozzi/cocoadev.com/SiteContent/General/XMines.markdown

-[[XMines]] is a Minesweeper clone for Cocoa - http://www.kuwan.net/xmines/
+General/XMines is a Minesweeper clone for Cocoa - http://www.kuwan.net/xmines/